prof-spock/SoX-Plugins/README.md

 redesigned, this project would been much more complicated and tedious without this basis.

-Hence my thanks go to Chris Bagwell, Nick Bailey, Daniel Pouzzner, Måns Rullgård, Rob Sewell and all the other contributors of the SoX
-project: without your effort this would not have been possible!
+Hence my thanks go to Chris Bagwell, Nick Bailey, Martin W. Guy, Daniel Pouzzner, Måns Rullgård, Rob Sewell and all the other contributors of the SoX project: without your effort this would not have been possible!

 ## License